darrylwest/node-messaging-commons/README.md

     	message = { "alert":"producer is now active..." };

     producer.publish( message );
-    // producer messages are wrapped in JSON with id, ts, hmac and message object
-    // override producer.wrapMessage method to create a custom wrapper
 ~~~

 Producer messages are wrapped in JSON with a timestamp, version and the message object.
 The wrapper may be customized by overriding producer.wrapMessage.
-Current message subscriber/consumers connected to the /MyMessageHub and listening on channel '/mywork-channel' would receive an initial message that looks like this:
+Current message consumers connected to the /MyMessageHub and listening on channel '/mywork-channel' would receive an initial message that looks like this:

 ~~~
 	{